docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-presentations">Presentations</h1>

 The presentation is signed using the holder's private key as it is being created.
 To validate the presentation, the verifier must also check the issuer's signature and the holder's public key.
 One way to achieve this is to make the holder have a DID too, so that the verifier can look up the DID on the chain and learn the public key.

 The API allows you to create and sign a verifiable presentation out of one or more Verifiable Credentials.

 ## Create a presentation

-> Code samples
+> <span class="highlight"><span class="na">POST</span> /presentations</span>

 ```shell
 # You can also use wget